-Create two recipients in the camera:
+Create a recipient in the camera

-- 1. In the camera's device interface, go to System > Events > Recipients and add a recipient.

-- 2. Enter the following information:
+- 1. In the camera's web interface, go to System > Events > Recipients and add a recipient. - 2.
+Enter the following information: - Name: Strobe siren - Type: HTTP - URL: http://<IPaddress>/axis-cgi/siren\and\light.cgi - Replace <IPaddress> with the address of the strobe siren. - The username and password of the newly created strobe siren user. - 3.

-- Name: Activate virtual port

-- Type: HTTP

-- URL: http://<IPaddress>/axis-cgi/virtualinput/activate.cgi

-Replace <IPaddress> with the address of the strobe siren.

-- The account and password of the newly created strobe siren account. - 3.
 Click Test to make sure all data is valid. - 4.
-Click Save. - 5.
-Add a second recipient with the following information: - Name: Deactivate virtual port - Type: HTTP - URL: http://<IPaddress>/axis-cgi/virtualinput/deactivate.cgi
+Click Save.